Transverse minimal foliations on unit tangent bundles and applications: A dichotomy Hausdorff vs Reeb surfaces

-We first make some general constructions.
-For concreteness we will assume that $L \in \wt{\cF_1}$.
-Applying the consequence of the small visual measure property given in Proposition \ref{prop.visualconsequence} we get that for any geodesic ray $\ell_0$ landing in $\partial\Phi(r_1)=\partial \Phi(r_2)=\xi$ one has that $\ell_0$ is eventually contained in the $a_0$-neighborhood of every ray of $\cG_L$ that lands in $\xi$.
+\begin{proof} Applying the consequence of the small visual measure property given in Proposition \ref{prop.visualconsequence} we get that for any geodesic ray $\ell_0$ landing in $\partial\Phi(r'_1)=\partial \Phi(r'_2)=\xi$ one has that $\ell_0$ has a subray contained in the $a_0+a_1$-neighborhood of every ray $\beta$ of $\cG_L$ that lands in $\xi$: this is because there is a geodesic ray with starting point the starting point of $\beta$, ideal point $\xi$ and contained in the $a_0$ neighborhood of $\beta$.
+Then by Gromov hyperbolicity, there is a global constant $a_1>0$ so that any two geodesic rays with ideal point $\xi$, have subrays which are $< a_1$ Hausdorff distant from each other in $L$.

-Since $a_0$ is uniform we can assume, up to considering different leaves, that there are no leaves of $\cG_L$ non separated from $c_1$ and $c_2$ and between $c_1$ and $c_2$.
-This is equivalent to the following: if we pick some segment $\sigma$ of length less than $2a_0+1$ joining $r_1$ and $r_2$ we have that the half band $\cB=\cB(r_1,r_2,\sigma)$ bounded by $r_1 \cup r_2 \cup \sigma$ and so that $\Phi_L(\cB)$ only accumulates on $\xi$ in $\partial \HH^2$ verifies that every leaf $e \in \cG_L$ which intersects the interior of $\cB$ intersects $\cB$ in a compact interval.
-In particular there is no leaf of $\cG_L$ entirely contained in $\cB$.
-We can therefore also assume without loss of generality that $c_1$ and $c_2$ only intersect $\cB$ in $r_1$ and $r_2$.
-We call a half band lacking with this property a \emph{good half band}.
-The property that such bands cannot contain rays will be crucial in the arguments.
+A priori there could be some leaves of $\cG_L$ non separated from $c'_1$ and $c'_2$ and between $c'_1, c'_2$ (i.e. if we pick a curve $\sigma'$ as above and define $\cB' = \cB(c_1', c_2', \sigma')$, there may be curves non separated from $c_1'$ and $c_2'$ which have both endpoints in $\xi$ and intersect $\cB'$ $-$ and hence contained in $\cB'$).
+But since all of these keep intersecting the $a_0 + a_1$ neighborhood of $\ell_0$, it follows that there are only finitely many of them.
+Therefore up to replacing $c'_2$ if necessary by the leaf non separated from $c'_1, c'_2$ and closest to $c'_1$ we assume there are no non separated leaves from $c'_1, c'_2$ and between them.
+This way, up to replacing the curves and choosing the rays conveniently one can produce $\sigma$ so that it produces a good half band as above. \end{proof}